sfi-norwai/CaTT/README.md

 - [**ECG**](https://physionet.org/content/afdb/1.0.0/): We use the MIT-BIH Atrial Fibrillation dataset, which includes 25 long-term electrocardiogram (ECG) recordings of human subjects with atrial fibrillation, each with a duration of 10 hours.

-Make sure to place your dataset in the appropriate directory (e.g., `data/dataset_name`) as specified in the configuration files.
+Make sure to place the dataset in the appropriate directory (e.g., `data/dataset_name`) as specified in the configuration files.

 ## Usage